taKana671/NoiseTexture/README.md

 # NoiseTexture

 This repository contains python and cython modules that can generate noise images, which can be used for texture and heightmap to visualize the terrain in 3D.
+In the python modules, numpy is mainly used, and in the Cython modules, C array is mainly used.

 # Building Cython code